mheap/nexmo-developer/_documentation/en/voice/voice-api/code-snippets/before-you-begin.md

 ## Authentication

 Voice API requires authentication using JWTs.
-You can generate a JWT using the [Nexmo CLI](/concepts/authentication) or the [online tool](/jwt).
+You can generate a JWT using the [Vonage CLI](/concepts/authentication) or the [online tool](/jwt).

 ## Webhooks